WHYAMERICASUCKS.COM

 AP reported in December 2025 that conservative organizers and Trump-world power brokers were already lining Vance up for a possible 2028 run.
 The same report described him as well-positioned to inherit a movement built more around loyalty to Trump than a coherent, stable ideology.

-That matters because it reveals the deeper incentive structure.
-A politician who becomes valuable by refusing the 2020 truth test and delivering on contentious confirmations is not just serving a president.
-He is auditioning to inherit the whole apparatus.
+A politician who becomes valuable by refusing the 2020 truth test and delivering on contentious confirmations is also auditioning to inherit the apparatus.

 More Stories